 Setup the LED Objects

 Now let’s define LED variables as LED() objects.
-We are going to blink the green LED if the site is up, red if the site is down and blue in addition if the site is responsibly slowly.
+We are going to blink the green LED if the site is up, red if the site is down, and blue in addition if the site is responding slowly.
 The number in LED() function will correspond to which GPIO pin you connect the LED to.

 Send Text to the LCD